 Goodwill and Intangible Assets-As of December 31, 2008 the Company had \$6,812,389 in goodwill, which represented the excess of costs over the fair value of the net assets acquired in business combinations.
 The Company historically tested its goodwill for impairment annually during its fourth quarter, or more frequently if impairment indicators were present or changes in circumstances indicated that carrying value of the asset exceeded the estimated fair value.
 FASB ASC 350, "Intangibles-Goodwill and Other" ("ASC 350") requires a two-step approach to determine any potential goodwill impairment.
 The first step (Step 1) requires a comparison of the carrying value of the reporting unit to its fair value.
-Goodwill is considered potentially impairment exists based upon completion of Step 1, Step 2 must be completed, which compares the implied fair value of a reporting unit's goodwill to its carrying value.
+Goodwill is considered potentially impaired if the carrying value of the reporting unit is greater than the estimated fair value.
+If potential impairment exists based upon completion of Step 1, Step 2 must be completed, which compares the implied fair value of a reporting unit's goodwill to its carrying value.
 Step 2 involves an analysis allocating the fair value determined in Step 1 (as if it was the purchase price in a business combination).
 If the calculated fair value of the goodwill resulting from this allocation is lower than the carrying value of the goodwill of the reporting unit, an impairment loss is recorded.
-During the first quarter of 2009, the Company's market capitalization dropped and was less than its recorded net book value, which indicated that a potential impairment existed.
+During the first quarter of 2009, the Company's market capitalization declined and was less than its recorded net book value, which indicated that a potential impairment existed.
 The Company recorded a full impairment loss related to its goodwill during the first quarter of 2009, based on the results of its Step 1 analysis.
 During the second quarter of 2009, the Company performed its Step 2 analysis and concluded that the charge recorded was appropriate.